HAL at LIMOS✯

 The result is visible on the publications page only if you are logged in.

 The source files for Scimago and Core used for matching are here (only if you are logged in).
-When you deposit a publication on HAL, be sure to indicate the exact name of the journal or conference.
+When you submit a publication to HAL, be sure to indicate the exact name of the journal or conference.

 If a publication is not ranked (i.e., without a score) when it should be, you can test the ranking of a conference or journal or use the Haltools tool.